arpitgarg123/Garava-official/client/README.md

-create contact us page   with responsive ✅ event and event details are done with responsive ✅ media-coverage and media-details are done with responsive ✅ product details page / user reviews google reviews  responsive done✅ our story  responsive done✅ back arrow implement for each page✅
+create contact us page   with responsive ✅ event and event details are done with responsive ✅ media-coverage and media-details are done with responsive ✅ product details page / user reviews
+google reviews  responsive done✅ our story  responsive done✅ nav back arrow implement for each page✅

     ***upcomming changes***